tiffanyq/2022-messenger-wrapped/README.md

 # 2022 Messenger Wrapped
 by [@anotherbrowsertab](https://www.instagram.com/anotherbrowsertab/)

-Get your Spotify Wrapped for Facebook Messenger!
+## Get your Spotify Wrapped for Facebook Messenger!
-- **Top People/Top # Messages Others Sent**: either the names of the people (max 5) who sent you the most messages this year, or the number of messages that each of those people sent you this year.
+- **Top People/Top Number of Messages Others Sent**: you choose which one to show
-- **Your Top Phrases**: phrases (max 5) that appeared the most in the messages you sent.
+- **Your Top Phrases**
-- **Total Messages Sent**: the total number of messages sent by you (and anyone else sharing your name on Facebook that sent you messages).
+- **Total Messages Sent**
-- **Total Reacts & Stickers Sent**: the total number of reactions used and stickers sent by you (and anyone else sharing your name on Facebook that sent you messages).
+- **Total Reacts & Stickers Sent**

-[Originally built in 2020](https://github.com/tiffanyq/2020-messenger-wrapped) and refreshed for 2022!
-I built this to look through my own Messenger data after seeing lots of 2020 Spotify Wrapped data floating around.
-The process is a bit involved but this is to avoid needing to upload your Messenger data somewhere.
+[Originally built in 2020](https://github.com/tiffanyq/2020-messenger-wrapped) and refreshed for 2022, I originally built this to look through my own Messenger data after seeing 2020 Spotify Wrapped data floating around.
+Everything is done locally so that your Messenger data stays with you and isn't uploaded anywhere.

-❤️ How do we feel about the data we share? ❤️
+💭 Spotify for Developers allows access by API to info like a user's top artists and tracks.
+When I looked, Meta for Developers didn't have something similar to access other users' messages (in my opinion this is good lol).
+But they do keep this info about you and you can retrieve it!
+In general, I am fascinated by how we feel about the data we share.
+It may feel different giving an entity your listening history versus your messages.
+What kinds of access and surveillance do we allow for ourselves and when; what is a good enough reason for it? ❤️

 ![Example output from Messenger Wrapped](./example_output.png)